If you have a dog that pees in the house, then you already know what a nightmare it can be.

 Also, punishing your dog after you’ve found that he has urinated inside is largely a waste of time (I mean when you’ve come home and realized he urinated 2 hours ago) because he isn’t going to understand what he’s done wrong.
 The keys to success are catching him before in the act, catching him during the act, and taking him outside several times a day to pee – and heaping on the positive reinforcement when he does pee outside.

-If you’re looking for some further details on overcoming this problem, then you should really take a look at the Adam Katz ‘secrets of a professional dog trainer’ website.
-He gives some awesome step-by-step strategies and video guides on these kinds of issues, and he teaches better methods than you’ve seen anywhere else.
+If you’re looking for some further details on overcoming this problem, then you should really take a look at the ‘secrets of a professional dog trainer’ website.
+It gives some awesome step-by-step strategies and video guides on these kinds of issues, and he teaches better methods than you’ve seen anywhere else.
 You should give it a look